rolandjansky/athena/DataQuality/ZLumiScripts/scripts/Pandas_scripts/README.md

 # Making single run plots
 _Note_: The output directory (outdir) will need to be changed at the top of both scripts.
+Both of these scripts calculate an average over successive bunches of 20 luminosity blocks to increase statistical precision.
+All other plots use the single-LB luminosity, and not the 20LB merged value, when calculating the integrated luminosity of an LHC fill/pileup bin.

 ```
 # Time dependent efficiency and luminosity plots
 python plotting/efficiency.py --infile ~/public/Zcounting/CSVOutputs/HighMu/data17_13TeV/run_340030.csv